 Escondido, California

-Greater San Diego's first fully-enclosed shopping center was built on a 40-acre site, located 27 miles northeast of the center city, in suburban Escondido.
+Greater San Diego's first fully-enclosed shopping center was built on a 40-acre site, located 27 miles northeast of the Centre City, in suburban Escondido.
 The site had once contained Ed Bulen's dairy farm.
 ESCONDIDO VILLAGE was developed by Escondido Village, Incorporated; a joint venture of Charles H. Richer, Bill Bettles and Ken Glazebrook.
-The complex was designed by the Brand-Worth & Associates firm of Los Angeles.
+The complex was designed by the Brand-Worth & Associates firm of Los Angeles and Weber & Edwards firm, of San Diego.

 The complex was sold to Los Angeles-based Beneficial Standard Properties in 1968.
 It was renamed ESCONDIDO VILLAGE MALL.
 Ground was broken for a Southeast Wing expansion and new anchor store on May 13, 1970.
 This project would add thirty inline stores and a 2-level (120,000 square foot) Sears.
 Although this "New Mall" extension and Sears were adjacent to one another, they were not physically connected.

-When all construction dust settled, ESCONDIDO VILLAGE MALL housed approximately 550,000 leasable square feet and contained eighty stores and services.
-A competitor, of sorts, opened in 1974.
-Known as VINEYARD MALL, this community-class complex was located one block east.
+When all construction dust settled, ESCONDIDO VILLAGE MALL contained eighty stores and services.
+A commercial competitor opened in 1974.
+VINEYARD MALL was located one block east of "EV".

 ESCONDIDO VILLAGE was acquired by the Los Angeles-based El Caze Escondido Partnership in February 1984.
 The company was headed by Dan Selleck, with his brother -actor Tom Selleck- being an investor.
 A 12 million dollar mall renovation got underway in September 1984.

-The renovation was done as a formidable competitor was entering the scene.
-The 6-anchor NORTH COUNTY FAIR {4 miles south, in Escondido} snatched the 15-year-old Sears from ESCONDIDO VILLAGE.
+The renovation was done as a formidable competitor was being built.
+NORTH COUNTY FAIR {4 miles south, in Escondido} snatched the 15-year-old Sears from ESCONDIDO VILLAGE.
 The store closed February 18, 1986 and re-opened, at NORTH COUNTY FAIR, the following day.

 Los Angeles-based Fedco was signed to retenant the vacant Sears.
-They renovated and expanded the store to 204,000 square feet.
-Fedco opened on October 15, 1986.
-By this time, competition from NORTH COUNTY FAIR had sent the "VILLAGE MALL" into a downward spiral.
+They renovated and expanded the store to 204,000 square feet and opened for business on October 15, 1986.
+By this time, competition from NORTH COUNTY FAIR had sent the "Village Mall" into a downward spiral.
 By April 1991, only eight stores were in operation.

 In an effort to reposition their struggling shopping facility, El Caze Escondido embarked on another major renovation.
 Walker Scott had been shuttered on February 12, 1989.
 The vacant store was razed along with the center section of the mall.
 The enclosed concourse on the east end of the complex was gutted and reconfigured as an open-air strip center.

-Today, the 253,000 square foot ESCONDIDO VILLAGE strip center is managed by San Diego-based James Crone & Associates.
-Stores include Vallarta Market (which opened in the Ralph's space in April 2008), Planet Fitness and Big 5 Sporting Goods.
+In the 2020s, the 279,100 square foot ESCONDIDO VILLAGE strip center was managed by San Diego-based James Crone & Associates.
+Stores included Planet Fitness, Big 5 Sporting Goods and a Vallarta Supermarket, which opened in the Ralph's space in April 2008.

 Sources: